-This year, the people of South Carolina have a chance to guarantee the right to repair their agricultural equipment, instead of unfairly relying on dealers.
+This year, the people of South Carolina have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.

 ** This form does not work for addresses outside of South Carolina — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local South Carolina representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **